File SMDialog.mys

 In the case you want a panel appear at the click position, or some other strange cases, do not change Left and Top properties!

 Call SMDialog:movePanel(...).
-This will move all its content (buttons and items).
+This will move all its content (components and items).

 Note: use movePanel as "one shot", not for frequente moves like a sliding effect or a falling Tetris brick ;)